k0ste/ansible-role-openvpn-ldap/README.md

   * checks user is present in LDAP;
   * asserts that user `mail` field is e-mail;
   * generates configuration and certs for this user;
+    * optionally with inline certs/keys support in one '\*.ovpn' profile for compatibility with GUI clients (profile import)
   * makes archive;
   * sends archive to user e-mail address.